okyeron/neotrellis-monome/README.md

 At the time of writing, this code works as expected with the neotrellis-grid connected to a computer with Max running monome patches.

-Some people have reported issues with the neotrellis grid getting recognized by Windows 10.
+Some people have reported issues with the neotrellis-grid getting recognized by Windows 10.
 Windows users are advised to install serialosc 1.4.3 and bonjour print services (v2.0.2?).

 ### ansible / teletype / trilogy modules

-2021 updates to ansible / teletype / trilogy modules now support the neotrellis grid.
+2021 updates to ansible / teletype / trilogy modules now support the neotrellis-grid.
 It should work without modifications.

 ### norns /norns shield